Check out our new webcam!

 Royal Gorge Route Railroad - 2-hour ride through the Royal Gorge in Canon City.
 45 minutes southwest of Colorado Springs.

 Seven Falls - A series of small, cascading waterfalls is viewable from Eagle's Nest.
 There is an elevator in the granite mountain across from the falls.
 The falls are lighted at night.
 See Native American dancing during the summer.

 Swing High Playground - This handicap accessible playground, located at 715 Prospect Lake Drive, the southwest corner of Memorial Park, is meant for children of various ability levels.
 Their goal is to create opportunities that eliminate boundaries to spontaneous play and no child is forced to “leave their legs behind.”

 U.S. Air Force Academy - Military Academy where future Air Force officers are trained.
 Tours are self-guided.
 The one-third mile trail between the Visitor Center and the Cadet Chapel is steep in areas and can be difficult for those with physical challenges.
 Please bring your own wheelchair.
 The wheelchairs at the Visitor Center may only be used inside the facility and cannot be taken outside.
 Visitation is based upon the current security levels and is subject to change without notice due to increased security conditions.
 Visitors should enter through the North Gate.

-U.S. Olympic Complex - One of only three in the US.
+U.S. Olympic Training Center - One of only three in the US.
 Take a regularly scheduled tour of the grounds.
 Most of the property is accessible.